 Focus on one thing at a time, master it, then move on to the next one.

 If you learn one language properly, you will learn another very easily.
 The learning curve at the start is steep, but up ahead, it grows exponentially, trusts me.
 All programming languages work or behave almost similarly, it’s just that their syntax and some inner working are different.
 So don’t overwhelm yourself with too many things.
 Be calm and take one step at a time.

 New day, new language.
 Just like I stated in the above paragraph, jumping from one thing to another, this time not to learn new things but to get hands-on a popular one.
 It’s good in both cases.
 It’s curiosity after all, that made us humans distinct from other animals in this animal kingdom.
 But trust me to stick to one thing at the start, then jump around adding the new skills.
 If it has worked for me, it will for you, trust me.

 Not Knowing the Basic and the Key Things

 Have you ever seen a building which was built from the 2nd floor rather than the base, have you?
 I have not.
-Well, It could have been a different story if we hade some GravityNullifyNiater.
+Well, It could have been a different story if we had some GravityNullifyNiater.
 Similarly, we can’t just go to advance things unless we know the basics and that I think is one of the biggest mistakes we do at the beginning.
-Just starting from advance brings your morale down and waste your time.
-Trust me, improve the basics, and then, next advance elements will find their way to you like the river finds its way to the ocean.
+Just starting from advance brings your morale down and wastes your time.
+Trust me, improve the basics, and then, the next advanced elements will find their way to you like the river finds its way to the ocean.